Stefano-Previti/RP-Simple_Planner/README.md

   8)**Callback Functions**: Defines callback functions to receive map, initial pose, and goal pose messages.

   9)**Main**: Initializes the ROS node and sets up subscribers and publishers.
 It waits for initial and goal poses and the map.
-Once received, it computes the path using the distance map and search       algorithm.If a path is found, it publishes and logs the path; otherwise, it logs a warning.
+Once received, it computes the path using the distance map and search algorithm.
+If a path is found, it publishes and logs the path; otherwise, it logs a warning.

 **This node is meant to be executed as part of a ROS system for robot navigation, where it plans a path based on received map data and user-defined initial and goal poses.**